zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

   The HttpClient employs a special entity to manage access to HTTP connections called by the HTTP connection manager.
 The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage the life cycle of persistent connections, and to synchronize access to persistent connections.
 Internally, the connections that are managed serve as proxies for real connections. `ConnectionManagerTimeout` specifies a period during which managed connections with API ML should be established.
 The value is in milliseconds.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

-## Cors handling
+## CORS handling

-By default, CORS are disabled in the API Gateway for the Gateway routes `api/v1/gateway/**`.
-Allowing CORS in the Gateway is necessary to enable CORS at the service level.
+By default, Cross-Origin Resource Sharing (CORS) is disabled in the API Gateway for the Gateway routes `api/v1/gateway/**`.
+To enable CORS at the service level, it is necessary to enable CORS in the Gateway.
 Use the following procedure to enable CORS.

 **Follow these steps:**